8th Annual North Coast Farmers' Convergence

 - “I love getting all the ideas, and those little nuggets help launch me into the new ideas for the next season,” said Laytonville farmer Irene Engber of Irene’s Garden (of last year’s event).

-- “I’ve referred to talks I heard at the last convergence multiple times throughout the year,” said Caroline Radice of Black Dog Farm.
+- “I’ve referred to talks I heard at the last convergence multiple times throughout the year,” said Caroline Radice of New Agrarian Collective.
 “It was worth every minute that I attended, and I can’t wait to go again this year.”

 This year's Farmers' Convergence is made possible by our generous sponsors: